 "Morrissey is my friend and I'm in communication with him and trying to organise so that at some point I can collide with him."

 That's most likely to take place in Wellington in December, where Morrissey, who fronted English band The Smiths in the 1980s before a successful solo career, plays on December 14, the day after Brand performs in the same city.

 Morrissey, whose second album with The Smiths was called Meat is Murder, also gets the credit for Brand becoming a vegetarian.

 "I thought I didn't need the bad karma.
 It was an easy thing to give up on the old animals," he says.

-Brand's I Am A Walrus tour of New Zealand, which comes to Auckland on November 28, is the comedian's first visit to New Zealand.
+Brand's I Am A Walrus tour of New Zealand, which opens in Hamilton on November 26, is the comedian's first visit to New Zealand.

 Now living in Los Angeles, Brand, 37, is one of the few British comedians to have gained a high profile in the United States in the past decade and heads here after filming the Eric Idle musical What About Dick? with fellow comedians Billy Connolly and Eddie Izzard.

 Brand says Connolly and Izzard were among his favourite comedians when he was growing up in Grays, Essex.